The Grimwade Medal for Biochemistry and Molecular Biology recognises distinguished scientists working within biochemistry and molecular biology.

 The Grimwade Medal was established in 2016 and aims to promote the disciplines of biochemistry and molecular biology at the University of Melbourne and more broadly in Australia.
 The Medal is generously funded by the Russell and Mab Grimwade Miegunyah Fund.

 The Grimade Medal is awarded to researchers with a distinguished career in research and academia and may have made contributions to commerce and society.
 Medallists visit the University of Melbourne and give the Grimwade Medal Oration at the Bio21 Molecular Science and Biotechnology Institute, and attend a gala dinner in their honour and participate in a number of networking and mentoring activities.
 The medallists also present a Grimwade Oration at a prominent conference in Australia such as ComBio, the ASBMB annual meeting or the Lorne Proteins conference.

-Grimwade Medallists are selected by a committee of the Department of Biochemistry and Molecular Biology, University of Melbourne which also considers suggested speakers by the Australian Society of Biochemistry and Molecular Biology and the Lorne Proteins Conference organising committee.
+Grimwade Medallists are selected by a committee of the Department of Biochemistry and Pharmacology, University of Melbourne which also considers suggested speakers by the Australian Society of Biochemistry and Molecular Biology and the Lorne Proteins Conference organising committee.

 Previous recipients of the Grimwade Medal

 Professor Sir Thomas Blundell FRS, FMedSci (to deliver oration on 25 September)